Ro Khanna: Technology and manufacturing jobs

+Trade policy

+Khanna has argued that trade policy should focus on rebuilding domestic manufacturing capacity and reducing trade imbalances in strategically important sectors.
+In a 2022 essay for Foreign Affairs, he wrote that trade liberalization with China after the granting of permanent normal trade relations and China's entry into the World Trade Organization accelerated U.S. deindustrialization, and called for "economic patriotism" centered on expanding domestic production, targeted tariffs, export promotion, and industrial policy.

+At the same time, Khanna has criticized across-the-board tariffs as inflationary and ineffective when not paired with public investment in workforce development and production.
+In April 2025, he said blanket tariffs on electronics would raise prices for consumers and shift production to countries such as Malaysia and Vietnam rather than return manufacturing to the United States, adding that tariffs could be useful only as part of a broader industrial policy.

+In September 2025, Khanna and Republican representative Don Bacon introduced bipartisan legislation to exempt coffee from tariffs imposed after January 19, 2025, arguing that the duties were increasing prices for American consumers on a product not produced domestically at scale.

 Economics

 Khanna has called on his colleagues to adopt a more progressive economic platform.
 He is an original co-sponsor of Senator Bernie Sanders's College For All Act, legislation aiming to make public colleges tuition-free.
 He also has proposed $1 trillion expansion of the earned income tax credit (EITC), financed by a financial transaction tax, to help working families across America.

 In the Budget Committee, Khanna pointed out that Trump was for a single-payer healthcare system in 2000.
 Khanna now supports a House bill to provide "Medicare for All".

-Fred Hiatt, the editor of the The Washington Post editorial page, has suggested that Khanna is a thoughtful and new economic voice for the Democratic Party.
+Fred Hiatt, the editor of The Washington Post editorial page, has suggested that Khanna is a thoughtful and new economic voice for the Democratic Party.

 Khanna has co-sponsored the Reward Work Act of 2018, to reform U.S. labor law and corporate law by guaranteeing the right of employees in listed companies to elect one third of the board of directors.

 Khanna supports the unionization of Starbucks and Maximus, and urged California lawmakers and Governor Gavin Newsom to enact AB257, which sets workplace standards covering the state fast-food industry, including wages, working hours, health and safety, and training.
 Khanna led Congress in writing a letter to Howard Schultz to stand up for Starbucks workers' right to unionize.

+In 2025, Khanna co-sponsored the Protecting the Right to Organize Act, a proposal to expand protections for labor union organizing and strengthen enforcement of the National Labor Relations Act.

+In 2025, Khanna was an original co-sponsor of the Raise the Wage Act of 2025, which would raise the federal minimum wage to $17 and phase out subminimum wages for tipped workers, youth workers, and workers with disabilities.